A Complete Bible Study on the Gifts of the Holy Spirit

 How Do the Gifts Work Out Today Practically?

 Can the Holy Spirit still empower someone to communicate the gospel in an unknown earthly language today, like a missionary suddenly speaking to a tribe in their native tongue?
 The short answer is yes, He can.
 The Holy Spirit is not limited, but He acts according to God’s purposes and timing.
-This may be rare, as the Church has more resources today (e.g., translators and learning tools), but the Spirit’s power remains the same.
+This may be rare, since the church has more resources today (for example, translators and learning tools), but the Spirit’s power remains the same.

 The Role of Translators and the Gift of Tongues

 If the Holy Spirit could enable direct communication, why use translators?
 The answer lies in God’s ordinary versus extraordinary means of working.
-While God is fully capable of bypassing natural barriers through supernatural means, He often chooses to work through ordinary means—like the diligent efforts of translators and Bible teachers—to accomplish His purposes.
-This aligns with His use of human agency in the spread of the gospel.
+While God is fully capable of bypassing natural barriers through supernatural means, He often chooses to work through ordinary means, including the diligent efforts of translators and Bible teachers, to accomplish His purposes.
+This aligns with His consistent use of human agency in the spread of the gospel.

 When the apostles spoke in tongues at Pentecost, it was an extraordinary event meant to show that God’s Spirit had been poured out and that the gospel was for all nations.
 Today, with the advance of technology and global connections, the need for miraculous, spontaneous translation may be less frequent.
-However, this does not negate the Spirit’s power; it simply shows that God uses various means for His glory.
+However, this does not negate the Spirit’s power.
+It shows that God uses various means for His glory.

 My Final Thoughts

-Understanding that the Holy Spirit is not just an impersonal force but a divine Person enables us to recognize His dynamic role in guiding, comforting, and empowering the Church.
-Whether through teaching, serving, or even extraordinary works as He wills, the Holy Spirit remains the vital force behind the Church’s mission, embodying God’s power and truth.
+Understanding that the Holy Spirit is not an impersonal force but a divine Person helps us recognize His dynamic role in guiding, comforting, and empowering the church.
+Whether through teaching, serving, or even extraordinary works as He wills, the Holy Spirit remains the vital power behind the church’s mission, embodying God’s truth and accomplishing God’s purposes among His people.

 Subscribe To Our Newsletter